vishrut-b/Satellite-Image-Segmentation-with-Deep-Learning/index.md

 2. **Larger Patch Size**: Sometimes 512×512 patches allow the network to capture more context.
 (Though it may require more GPU memory.)
 3. **Advanced Architectures**: Experiment with Transformers or state-of-the-art architectures such as SegFormer or DeepLabv3.

-> **Potential Funny Side Quest**: Provide a short “Where’s Waldo?” twist—where the “Waldo” class is set to a unique color, and we see if the network can find him from a tiny satellite vantage point.
+> **Potential Funny Side Quest**: Provide a short “Where’s Waldo?” twist—where the “Waldo” class is set to a unique color, and I see if the network can find him from a tiny satellite vantage point.

 ---

 ## Model Saving
-Finally, we save our trained U-Net model as an `.h5` file (with a friendly note that the HDF5 format is somewhat “legacy” in modern Keras land):
+Finally, I save our trained U-Net model as an `.h5` file (with a friendly note that the HDF5 format is somewhat “legacy” in modern Keras land):

 ```python
 model.save("satellite_segmentation_full.h5")